vczh/gac/README.md

     * **Content** Necessary CSS/JPG files for document

 Improvements to the previous release
-* Add 2 demos
+* Add 1 demos
-    * **Persistant.LoadFromXml.ListViewModel** shows how to do item source binding to list/list view/tree view controls.
-    * **Persistant.LoadFromXml.ItemTemplate** shows how to apply a customized item template (skin) to a list control using XML.
+    * **Persistant.LoadFromXml.ControlTemplate** shows how to apply a customized control template (skin) to all controls using XML, including a customized border window.